 Dr. Seth has assisted counsel for government agencies, trade associations, and leading technology companies, including Intel, Apple, Hewlett-Packard, Samsung, Sony, Nokia, Macronix, LG, and Garmin.
 Her industry expertise includes high-tech and consumer products – such as semiconductors, flash memory devices, liquid crystal display (LCD) panels, smartphones, computers, and medical devices – as well as financial institutions and the automotive, pharmaceutical, commercial machinery and heavy equipment, and gaming industries.

-In addition to her expertise in Section 337 and intellectual property matters, Dr. Seth is experienced in applying the tools of economic analysis to policy questions and has performed numerous policy analyses across various industries.
-She recently assisted the Office of the Governor of Massachusetts in evaluating the proposed plan for hosting the Olympic Games and the economic impacts of hosting the Games on the Commonwealth.
+In addition to her expertise in intellectual property matters, Dr. Seth is experienced in applying the tools of economic analysis to policy questions and has performed numerous policy analyses across various industries.
+In 2015, she assisted the Office of the Governor of Massachusetts in evaluating the proposed plan for hosting the Olympic Games and the economic impacts that hosting the Games could have on the Commonwealth.

 Dr. Seth is the former Chair of the ABA-IPL ITC Committee and is a frequent speaker at CLE events.